neuralmagic/deepsparse/user-guide/README.md

 Pipeline is the default API for interacting with DeepSparse.
-Similar to Hugging Face Pipelines, DeepSparse Pipelines wrap Engine with pre- and post-processing (as well as other utilities), enabling you to send raw data to DeepSparse and recieve the post-processed prediction.
+Similar to Hugging Face Pipelines, DeepSparse Pipelines wrap Engine with pre- and post-processing (as well as other utilities), enabling you to send raw data to DeepSparse and receive the post-processed prediction.

 The example below downloads a 90% pruned-quantized BERT model for sentiment analysis in ONNX format from SparseZoo, sets up a pipeline, and runs inference on sample data.